Inca Trail Trek - Machu Picchu Picture

 Distance: 24 miles (38 ½ km)

 This incredible trek is somewhat of a secret and is perfect for those who want to trek in areas that are more remote and off the beaten track.
 The trail leads to the magnificent Quillarumiyoc site which was an ancient Inca temple of a water cult in honor to the moon.
 Then you will head to the Inka quarry of Cachicata where the stones were taken to build other more famous Inca sites.
-The Moonstone Trek to Machu Picchu offers spectacular landscapes, remote rural communities, Inca aqueducts, "chullpas" (funeral towers), and a sun gate along an original Inca Trail to Machu Picchu as you head to the main attraction of Machu Picchu.
+The Moonstone Trek to Machu Picchu offers spectacular landscapes, remote rural communities, Inca aqueducts, "chullpas" (funeral towers), and a sun gate along an original Inca Trail as you head to the main attraction of Machu Picchu.

 The Moonstone Trek to machu Picchu is an excellent alternative to The Ica Trail.
 It treks through similar scenery, passing through the Inca Quarry of Cachicatta.
 This is where the stone came from to build Machu picchu!